Clausr/KanplaMenuScript/README.md

 # KanplaMenuScript
-Get the menu for the day, but filter out anything that isn't food (Like milk, juice and stuff like that)
+Get the menu for the day, but filter out anything that isn't food (Like milk, juice and stuff like that).

 ## Slack message